dermotte/LIRE/src/main/docs/developer-docs/docs/lirefaq.md

 # Frequently Asked Questions
-If you can't find any answer to your questions please drop a mail to the LIRE mailing list: https://groups.google.com/forum/#!forum/lire-dev
+If you can't find any answer to your questions please drop a mail to the [LIRE mailing list](https://groups.google.com/forum/#!forum/lire-dev).
+If you are in need for a license or need consulting, please contact me directly.

 ## I don't know how to compile this.
 Can you help me?
 I'm really sorry, but that is something I can't help you with.
 There are great [Java tutorials](http://docs.oracle.com/javase/tutorial/)